-Travis Pastrana is a legend on both four wheels and two, though he has earned much of his fame from having none of them in contact with the ground.
+Travis Pastrana is a legend on both four wheels and two, though he has earned much of his fame from having none in contact with the ground.

 A YouTube sensation, Pastrana is best known for stunts including jumping out of a plane without a parachute and the longest ever jump in a car over water.